 In last meeting, RAN4 made agreement for SL transmission timing, i.e. aligned with the Rel-16 specification.
 The remaining issue is where to put the note to clarify that there could be interference for some scenarios if SL transmission timing follows the Rel-16 manner.
 It is known that the previous agreement was made for ITS band, which is different from the case discussed in Rel-17, i.e. both Uu and SL can work in the licensed bands.
 Therefore, a clarification in the spec is important as a reference for the NW scheduling.
 The proposed Note under switching time mask requirement is:

+NOTE: In RRC connected mode, when SL and Uu are in the same carrier, SL transmission could cause interference for UL as SL transmission timing is aligned with DL timing.

 Proposal 4: It is proposed to have a note in the spec to clarify that to align SL transmission timing with DL could have interference to UL in some scenarios.

 Observation 1: From the simulation results, it is observed that…